 Professional Development Course

-ATOC offers a 1-credit seminar for ATOC majors and minors titled Undergraduate Professional Development (ATOC 4500-804).
-This course is led by the Associate Chair, Dr. Katja Friedrich and is next offered in Fall 2019 on Thursdays from 4-5pm in SEEC S126.
+ATOC offers a 1-credit seminar for ATOC majors and minors on professional development.
+This course was developed by Prof. Katja Friedrich and is now regularly offered by Prof. Jennifer Kay.
 The course provides students the experience of being part of a cohort of scholars with similar interests and a common focus.
-It includes faculty and student presentations of research opportunities and activities within the department, fellowship and internship opportunities; discussion on practical skills necessary for academic and professional life career-building activities such as discussions with outside speakers and alumni from academia and industry; and field trips to local laboratories and businesses such as the National Weather Service and NOAA, Center for Severe Weather Research.
+It includes faculty and student presentations of research opportunities and activities within the department, fellowship and internship opportunities; discussion on practical skills necessary for academic and professional life career-building activities such as discussions with outside speakers and alumni from academia and industry; and field trips to local laboratories and businesses.
 The course is also designed to find at least one friend on the faculty or students in ATOC to whom they can go for advice outside of the normal academic advising channels.
 Even though it is not a required course, we strongly encourage students to enroll.

 Pursuing a Graduate Degree